 - As is the case with many other diseases that continue to go by the outdated label of 'tropical diseases', the outbreaks have not drawn sufficient attention to the unheard voices of scientists and clinicians from Africa who have, over the years, diligently documented mpox outbreaks in their countries and tried to repeatedly sound the alert.
-For example, in 2017, Nigerian researchers suggested that mpox patients with genital ulcers might have been infected through sex.
-The term tropical disease is best avoided, because global warming is extending their domain beyond the tropics. - Stigmatizing, judgemental terms are being used to describe those with mpox, because of the disproportionately high number of apparently sexually transmitted cases.
-It is important to know that there is a difference between a sexually transmitted infection and an infection through close contact.
+For example, in 2017, Nigerian researchers suggested that mpox patients with genital ulcers might have been infected through sex. - The term tropical disease is best avoided when referring to mpox, because of its global reach. - Stigmatizing, judgemental terms are being used to describe those with mpox, because of the disproportionately high number of sexually transmitted cases.
+It is important to highlight that mpox could be sexually transmitted or through close nonsexual physical contact.
 The mpox virus is known to spread through close contact with infectious tissue or fluids from the skin lesions of an infected person and through respiratory droplets, as well as through fomites (contaminated surfaces or materials).
-Mpox can spread through intimate physical contact, with or without sex, and cannot be referred to as an 'STI,' although fragments of the mpox virus have been detected in semen in a handful of patients in Italy, raising questions over whether sexual transmission of the disease is a possibility.
-Research is underway to clarify if semen and vaginal fluids can transmit the virus.
+Mpox can spread through intimate physical contact, with or without sex, and cannot be referred to purely as a sexually transmitted disease.
+The mpox virus is present in skin lesions as well as semen and vaginal fluids.
 There is some evidence to suggest that the virus might spread through saliva, for instance by sharing drinking glasses.
+The virus can also spread during pregnancy to the fetus, during or after birth through skin-to-skin contact, or from a parent with mpox to an infant or child during close contact.
+The current clade Ib outbreaks in DRC are linked to household, zoonotic and sexual exposure.

-- Most of those infected in the current outbreaks are men who have sex with men.
-In places where laws, policies and practices criminalize and stigmatize consensual sex between those of the same sex, people may face difficulties in seeking and getting health care. - Similar to other instances where diseases or germs often earned the name of the animal or place where they were first discovered, such as 'Wuhan virus' for SARS CoV-2, mpox got its name in 1958, following its discovery among a batch of monkeys imported for research.
+- Many of those infected in the clade IIb outbreaks are men who have sex with men.
+In places where laws, policies and practices criminalize and stigmatize consensual sex between those of the same sex, people may face difficulties in seeking and getting health care. - Similar to other instances where diseases or germs often earned the name of the animal or place where they were first discovered, such as 'Wuhan virus' for SARS CoV-2, mpox was named 'monkeypox' in 1958, following its discovery among a batch of monkeys imported for research.
 The natural reservoir for the virus, however, is thought to be small mammals, probably rats, and other rodents.
-The first case in humans was reported in a 9month-old child from the Democratic Republic of Congo in 1970.
+The first case in humans was reported in a 9- month-old child from the Democratic Republic of Congo in 1970.
 Since then, mpox has been reported in people in several other central and western African countries.
 Prior to the 2022 outbreak, nearly all mpox cases in people outside of Africa were linked to international travel to countries where the disease commonly occurs, or through imported animals. - The stereotyping of certain races, communities, or countries as disease-ridden and dangerous has had adverse and far-reaching consequences for global public health.
 Such reporting distorts the true picture of the risks faced by communities everywhere.
 Stereotyping also fuels complacency in some countries that mpox is someone else's problem.
 Policymakers may quote such stories to limit the flow of much-needed material and technical support for health systems everywhere to recognize and respond sensibly to emerging infectious diseases.